-The Faculty of Law at the University of Ottawa teaches both common law and civil law, and provides a unique opportunity to study both legal systems.
-These two systems are present in over 72 percent of the countries of the world and knowledge of both helps to ensure access to national and international markets in an era of globalization.
 The following is a selection of courses offered.
 Students may choose from a number of classes offered at the University of Ottawa.
 AUWCL students will be enrolled in regularly scheduled classes with fellow Ottawa students.
 A more complete list is available at the University of Ottawa Graduate Studies Website.
 Courses offered are subject to change at the discretion of the university.

 - Regulation of Internet Communications

-The University of Ottawa has an off campus housing office that will be a useful tool in securing housing for your semester abroad.
+The University of Ottawa has an off campus housing office that provides advice, tips and links for finding housing for your semester abroad.
 Please visit the University of Ottawa Off Campus Housing website to view estimated monthly rental costs and find out more about off campus housing in Ottawa.